People Whose Dads Taught Them These 4 Old-School Values Are Already So Far Ahead In Life

 Advertisement

-Being able to remain open with my father on things that would make most men uncomfortable has molded how I view my male counterpart's views and reactions to women's health.
+Feeling depressed?
+I can tell my dad.
+Stomach cramps got me down?
+I can talk to him.
+Being able to remain open with my father on things that would make most men uncomfortable has molded how I view my male counterparts' views and reactions to women's health.

 Advertisement

-4. To be who you are at all times.
+4. To be who you are at all times

 Advertisement

-My mom and dad are quite the opposites: my father is more reserved and my mom is more outspoken.
+My mom and dad are quite the opposites: my father is more reserved, and my mom is more outspoken.
 Watching my father interact with my mom and genuinely let her be who she is for 20-plus years of marriage has set a great example for me.

 This has shown me that women do not need to be timid or silenced in their everyday lives.

-In fact, my dad has embraced that he lives with three very unique (and sometimes overwhelming) ladies, but he encourages us to fearlessly express ourselves because we are human and it is totally OK to be who you are.
+In fact, my dad has embraced that he lives with three very unique (and sometimes overwhelming) ladies, but he encourages us to fearlessly express ourselves because we are human, and it is totally okay to be who we are.